Sanketpatil45/charitybank.github.io/README.md

-SANKET PATIL - BANKING SYSTEM WEBSITE
+--Charity Bank--

-Sparks Foundation Internship Project : Basic Banking System
+The Sparks Foundation Internship Project : Basic Banking System

 A Web Application used to transfer money between multiple users.